veillette/physics-book/contents/ch2FallingObjects.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 A basketball referee tosses the ball straight up for the starting tip-off.
-At what velocity must a basketball player leave the ground to rise 1.25 m above the floor in an attempt to get the ball?
+At what minimum velocity must a basketball player leave the ground to rise 1.25 m above the floor in an attempt to get the ball?
 </div>
 <div class="solution" markdown="1">